Kotlin/kotlin-by-example/examples/05_stdlib/07_firstlast.md

 </div>

-1. Defining a collection of words.
+1. Defines a collection of words.
-2. Define an empty collection.
+2. Defines an empty collection.
-3. Picking the first element from empty collection.
+3. Picks the first element from empty collection.
 It supposed to be `null`.
-4. Picking the last element from empty collection.
+4. Picks the last element from empty collection.
 It supposed to be `null` as well.
-5. Picking the first word starting with 'f'.
+5. Picks the first word starting with 'f'.
-6. Picking the first word starting with 'z'.
+6. Picks the first word starting with 'z'.
-7. Picking the last word ending with 'f'.
+7. Picks the last word ending with 'f'.
-8. Picking the last word ending with 'z'.
+8. Picks the last word ending with 'z'.